zimolzak/priv-sec-movement/README.md

 --------

 * citizen vs. ads
-* opinion vs. silencer, bully, doxing
+* citizen w/ opinion vs. silencer, bully, doxing
 * citizen vs. stalker
 * citizen vs. identity theft
 * citizen vs. malware, botnet managers

 Menu of topics
 --------

+**Note to John:** This section needs the most review & will more or less be my focus for the session.

 You don't have to order one of everything on the menu!
 This is not a checklist.